Home Page

 Aaron

 It is with broken hearts that we share this news.
-Our beloved protector, Aaron, passed away on April 29, 2024.
+Our beloved protector, Aaron, passed away on April 29, 2024, a few months short of eighteen years of age.

-When Aaron was returned to PAW in 2009, he came to my home.
+When Aaron was returned to PAW in 2009, he came to my home to be fostered.
 He was three years old.
 It soon became apparent that he would be with us permanently.
 We worked hard to gain his trust and, very, very slowly, he began to let down his guard.
-His inner circle grew to include second 'mommies', Katrina and Roxanne and, as the years went by, a few other special people.
+His inner circle grew to include second 'mommies', Katrina and Roxanne and, as the years went by, a few other special people including all of my human family.

 Aaron's ability and strong desire to physically demonstrate his extraordinarily big love for his chosen few never waned.
 We cherished having this boy in our home, our loyal little friend, for fifteen years.
 Rest easy, dear Aaron, one day you'll be in my arms again. ~Audrey